Update: This article has been refreshed with the latest promotional offer of 25,000 Avion points upon first purchase with a first-year fee waiver.

 The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase.
 I don't remember seeing any sort of promotional on this card for the longest time either.

-But all that has changed in the recent past, and I've come across two great offers for the card.
+But all that has changed in the recent past, and I've come across a great offer for the card that gives you a straight-up 25,000 Avion points bonus and a first year fee waiver.
+Click here to access this offer.

-Take note that both special offers can only be access through their respective links – if you apply through the RBC website, you'll only get the 15,000 Avion points and nothing more.
+Take note that the special offer can only be access through the promotional – if you apply through the RBC website, you'll only get the 15,000 Avion points and no fee waiver.

-The RBC Visa Infinite Avion also comes with a $120 annual fee.
-However, you can take advantage of yet another promotion that's going on, which again seems like it hasn't been publicized too widely.
+The card usually comes with a $120 annual fee, and if it weren't for the current fee waiver, you could take advantage of yet another promotion that's going on, which seems like it hasn't been publicized too widely.

 Basically, if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.

-The other thing to keep in mind is that neither of these special offers have an end date published anywhere.
-Both of them could expire at any time, and the card would go back to its usual (and frankly, quite average) offer of 15,000 Avion points.
+The other thing to keep in mind is that the special offer of 25,000 Avion points doesn't have an end date published anywhere.
+It could expire at any time, and the card would go back to its usual (and frankly, quite average) offer of 15,000 Avion points.
 So if you want to apply, it's definitely better to do it sooner rather than later.

 Rewards & Benefits